chg60/DEPhT/README.md

 threshold can be lowered or raised with the `-l` flag, and is set at 20,000 base pairs by default - just over half the length of the shortest known Mycobacterium prophage.
 Reduce this threshold to 10,000 bases like this:

-    depht /path/to/my/sequence.fna /path/to/my/output/directory -l 10000
+    depht /path/to/my/sequence.fasta /path/to/my/output/directory -l 10000

 ### Temporary Directory

-DEPhT utilizes various software that require outputs and data intermediates that are written to file.
+DEPhT utilizes various software that require outputs and data intermediates that are written to files.
 These files are stored in a temporary directory, and removed once DEPhT finishes running.
-By default, DEPhT will use `~/.depht/tmp` can use any other directory that your user account has read/write permissions in, by using the `-t` argument.
+By default, DEPhT will use `~/.depht/tmp`, but can use any other directory that your user account has read/write permissions in, by using the `-t` argument.

-    depht /path/to/my/sequence.fna /path/to/my/output/directory -t /path/to/temporary/directory
+    depht /path/to/my/sequence.fasta /path/to/my/output/directory -t /path/to/temporary/directory

 # Output